mr-r0ot/HTML_rat/README.md

-# ًں’€ HTML Rat: The Ultimate Stealth Remote Access Tool
+# 💀 HTML Rat: The Ultimate Stealth Remote Access Tool

 **HTML Rat** is your key to owning any device with just a single HTML file and a Telegram bot.
 No servers, no traces, pure domination.
-This is the tool every black-hat hacker dreams ofâ€”silent, deadly, and impossible to resist.
+This is the tool every black-hat hacker dreams of—silent, deadly, and impossible to resist.

 ---

 ## Features: Why HTML Rat is Unstoppable

-- ًں“، **Remote Code Execution (RCE)**: Run any JavaScript on the targetâ€™s device like youâ€™re sitting at their keyboard.
+- 📡 **Remote Code Execution (RCE)**: Run any JavaScript on the target’s device like you’re sitting at their keyboard.
-- ًںŒچ **GPS Tracking**: Pinpoint their exact location, down to the street.
+- 🌍 **GPS Tracking**: Pinpoint their exact location, down to the street.
-- ًں“¸ **Covert Camera Access**: Snap photos or record videos without them knowing.
+- 📸 **Covert Camera Access**: Snap photos or record videos without them knowing.
-- ًںژ¤ **Mic Snooping**: Capture every sound in their environment.
+- 🎤 **Mic Snooping**: Capture every sound in their environment.
-- ًں“ٹ **Device Fingerprinting**: Harvest everythingâ€”IP, browser, battery level, hardware specs, you name it.
+- 📊 **Device Fingerprinting**: Harvest everything—IP, browser, battery level, hardware specs, you name it.
-- ًں› ï¸ڈ **Slick Telegram Control Panel**: Command your army of compromised devices from a single Telegram bot.
+- 🛠️ **Slick Telegram Control Panel**: Command your army of compromised devices from a single Telegram bot.

-This isnâ€™t just a toolâ€”itâ€™s a weapon for total control.
+This isn’t just a tool—it’s a weapon for total control.

 ---